 At the IP level transmitter uses a technique called slow-start by sending a few packets then waiting for acknowledge.
-The faster ACKs are received the more packets transmitter sends per unit of time.
-TCP Receive Window (RWIN) parameter determines how many unacknowledged packets can be outstanding before the transmitter must stop transmitting and waits for an acknowledgement.
+The faster ACKs are received the more packets the transmitter sends per unit of time.
+TCP RWIN (receive window) parameter determines how many unacknowledged packets can be outstanding before the transmitter must stop transmitting and waits for an acknowledgement.